asteca/ASteCA/docs/contents/synthetic_mod.rst

     synth_clust = synthcl.generate(params, N_stars=2000)

 which produces a synthetic CMD similar to the one shown below.
-Since the :obj:`synthcl` object was not calibrated against ans observed cluster, no photometric uncertainties have been added, and the maximum observed magnitude is the maximum allowed by the loaded isochrones (the dispersion for the binary systems shown as red points is expected):
+Since the :obj:`synthcl` object was not calibrated against an observed cluster, no photometric uncertainties have been added, and the maximum observed magnitude is the maximum allowed by the loaded isochrones (the dispersion for the binary systems shown as red points is expected):